nimesh-mittal/awesome-system-design/README.md

 This page try to cover system design of all the systems that we see around us on a daily bases.
 This page covers all the information that is required to develope/implement a system.

 Following are the sections include as part of each system design:
-- System goals
+- Functional goals
-- Non functional goals
+- Non-functional goals
-- Capacity estimates
+- Constraints and Capacity estimates
 - System Interfaces
-- High level components and architecture
+- Component design and architecture
-- Low level design
+- Database and Cache schema design
 - Design trade-offs
 - Implementation challenges